The Hobbit Tolkien Fan Edit Recut

 14. Fire and Water

-• Footage is heavily rearranged and edited to depict a new Bard vs. Smaug sequence that is more straightforward and faithful to the book without any side characters.
+• Footage is heavily rearranged and edited to depict the town in chaos as Bard fights against Smaug in a sequence that is more straightforward and faithful to the book.

-• Bard kills Smaug without the help of his son Bain, using new digitally altered shots removing Bain entirely from the scene.
+• Bard kills Smaug without the help of his son Bain using new digitally altered shots removing him entirely.

 15. The Gathering of the Clouds

 • Gandalf finally shows back up after his long departure to warn everyone of Orcs coming.
-Cut the tent scene short to remove the discussion about Azog and Sauron’s master plan, as to keep closer in line with the book and scope of this story.
-The Orcs just want to capture the Lonely Mountain after learning of Smaug's death.
+Cut the tent scene short to remove the discussion about Azog and Sauron’s master plan to stay in line with the scope of this story.
+The Orcs just want a piece of the Lonely Mountain after learning of Smaug's death like the other races, that's it.

 • The Orcs march towards the Mountain with a redubbed subtitle giving context for why they want to attack (which is also mirrored again during the battle).
 Applied color correction to marching scene so it appears later in the day with a warmer reddish look that fits its new placement.